 The paintings also include Kent himself and many other King’s specials like his page.

 The paintings made by Kent covered much of the plain wooden panels, making it far more interesting than the Queen’s staircase.

-The King’s gallery is the largest and the most extended state apartments in the Palace.
+The King’s gallery is the largest and the most extended state apartment in the Palace.

-The room witnessed many intimate moments – from Duke of Gloucester’s childhood to the King’s death.
+The room witnessed many intimate moments – from the Duke of Gloucester’s childhood to the King’s death.